Nemoyjh92/gf-rgl/src/tamil/README.md

 ## References used

 - A Grammar of Modern Tamil, 1993, Thomas Lehmann
 This is the main grammatical resource that was referred to.
-Page references in the library refer to this book unless specifically stated otherwise.
+Page references in the library and in this readme refer to this book unless specifically stated otherwise.

 ## Implementation information